M-Valdy/CSS_Recipe-Page/README.md

 ### 10. ☎️ Contact Form

 A contact form that I made with basic HTML and CSS.
-I learned how to
+I practiced the skills I already built on such as gradients, colours, pseudoclasses like hover, and more.

 - **Live site**: [View Contact Form](https://m-valdy.github.io/CSS_Recipe-Page/contact_form/index.html)
 - **Folder**: `contact_form`